-What will be done after I die?
+What will be done after i die?

-All medically assisted deaths in Ontario must be reported by the physician or nurse practitioner to the Office of the Chief Coroner.
-While the Office of the Chief Coroner must be notified of all medically assisted deaths, an investigation is not required unless the Office of the Chief Coroner deems one to be necessary.
+All medically assisted deaths in Ontario must be reported by the doctor or nurse practitioner to the Office of the Chief Coroner.
+While the Coroner must be notified of all medically assisted deaths, an investigation is not required unless the Coroner deems one to be necessary.

-Persons who choose to take the prescribed drugs on their own are strongly encouraged to share their plans and the contact information of their physician or nurse practitioner with family or friends, or in writing somewhere easily located.
+Patients who choose to take the prescribed drugs on their own are strongly encouraged to share their plans and the contact information of their doctor or nurse practitioner with family or friends, or in writing somewhere easily located.
 This will help ensure authorities are aware the death was planned.

-Persons should make sure that they or their family can provide all the information and documentation that the physician, nurse practitioner or coroner may require.
+Patients should make sure that they or their family can provide all the information and documentation that the doctor, nurse practitioner or coroner may require.